Skip to main content

 Prescribed Burn Prep Work Party: March 22, 2021

-The Siskiyou PBA hosted a workshop with the Black Butte Center for Railroad Culture to instruct volunteers on handline construction and put their new skills to work installing handline that was later ustilized in a 15-acre prescribed burn in April 2021
+The Siskiyou PBA hosted a workshop with the Black Butte Center for Railroad Culture to instruct volunteers on handline construction and put their new skills to work installing handline that was later utilized in a 15-acre prescribed burn in April 2021

 Firelighters dig handline in a pine forest